 We cover this stitch in detail in our book, The Idiot’s Guide to Leather Crafts but basic instructions abound on the internet.

-For this or any other two-needle stitch, you can order an extra needle from us with an extra Stitch Kit.
+For this or any other two-needle stitch, you’ll need to order an extra needle and thread from us with an extra Stitch Kit.

 Here is a customer photo of Baseball Stitch – if you try it out, please send us a pic!

 There’s no need to be confined by these three common stitches.
 We hope you have fun with it, and try out your own stitches!
 Here are some photos of creative customers who have added their own flourishes to their stitching.
 Some are like classic cross-stitches, with X’s and double X’s, and there’s even one set that I’d call a crazy mishmash of stitch types, that when put together looks crazy-cool.